AkumaVenom/PixCraft-MainCubeVoxel-UE5-PackagedGame/README.md

 ========================================================================

-PixCraft is a UE5 cube voxel game prototype similar to minecraft but with high quality stylized graphics & textures.
+PixCraft is a UE5 cube voxel game prototype similar to minecraft with high quality stylized graphics & textures.

 It is currently a work in progress in alpha stage at the moment